BrayanPotosi/BrayanPotosi/README.md

 👨‍💻 I'm learning frontend technologies HTML, CSS, JS, Webpack and React

-🧠 I'm interested in learn SQL, Python y Django
+🧠 I'm interested in learn SQL, Python and Django

 ✉ You can contact me in [Linkedin](https://www.linkedin.com/in/brayanpotosi/ "Linkedin")